 Repeat this with as many different people approaching as you can, so that the dog learns that he must sit to greet all people.

-Conditioning a sit at the door when company arrives
+Teaching a “Place” behavior when company arrives